Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Object to create: A deployment task.
 Service to use: A build task.
 - [ ] Object to create: WhiteSource Bolt.
 Service to use: A build task.

-### DRAG DROP You are creating a NuGet package.
-You plan to distribute the package to your development team privately.You need to share the package and test that the package can be consumed.
+### You are creating a NuGet package.
+You plan to distribute the package to your development team privately.
+You need to share the package and test that the package can be consumed.
 Which four actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
-Select and Place:

 ![Question 559](images/question559.jpg)